How to pre-order EA Sports FC 24, the first post-Fifa game

 On 13 July, EA gave us our first official look at EA Sports FC 24, the developer’s first football game post-Fifa, and it looks like it’s going to be a big step forward for the newly minted era.
 In the reveal livestream, EA announced that female players will be available in the Ultimate Team for the first time, and will be playable alongside men’s players.

-While the games developer has been slowly adding women’s football leagues into the series across the past few Fifa titles, this will be the first time that you can add much-loved players like Alessia Russo and Beth Mead to the franchise’s most popular mode.
+While the games developer has been slowly adding women’s football leagues into the series across the past few Fifa titles, this will be the first time that you can add much-loved players such as Alessia Russo and Beth Mead to the franchise’s most popular mode.

 EA Sports FC 24 officially releases on 29 September and features Manchester City’s Erling Haaland on the cover.
 There are two different editions of the game and both are available to pre-order now.
 Here’s everything you need to know, from pre-order bonuses to features and cross-platform details.